johnwarden/httperror/README.md

 ## Example: Standard Middleware

-Because [httperror.Handler](https://pkg.go.dev/github.com/johnwarden/httperror#Handler) implements the standard [http.Handler](https://pkg.go.dev/net/http#Handler) interface, you can apply any of the many middleware created by the Go community for standard http Handlers.
+Because [httperror.Handler](https://pkg.go.dev/github.com/johnwarden/httperror#Handler) implements the standard [http.Handler](https://pkg.go.dev/net/http#Handler) interface, you can apply any of the many middleware created by the Go community for standard http Handlers, as illustrated in the example below.

-However, the resulting handlers after wrapping  will be [http.Handler](https://pkg.go.dev/net/http#Handler)s, and will therefore not be able to return an error or accept additional parameters.
-The [httprouter example](#example-httprouter) shows hows to use [ApplyStandardMiddleware](https://pkg.go.dev/github.com/johnwarden/httperror#ApplyStandardMiddleware) to solve this problem.
+Note however, the resulting handlers after wrapping  will be [http.Handler](https://pkg.go.dev/net/http#Handler)s, and will therefore not be able to return an error or accept additional parameters.
+The [httprouter example](#example-httprouter) shows hows to use [ApplyStandardMiddleware](https://pkg.go.dev/github.com/johnwarden/httperror#ApplyStandardMiddleware) to apply standard middleware to [httperror.Handler](https://pkg.go.dev/github.com/johnwarden/httperror#Handler)s without changing their signature.

 	package httperror_test